oortcloud/meteorite/README.md

 Meteorite is a Meteor version manager and package manager.
 It provides an easy way to run different versions of meteor, use non-core packages, and to install packages from the [Atmosphere package repository](https://atmosphere.meteor.com/).

-Meteorite provides the command `mrt`, which can be used to add and install smart packages from atmosphere.
+Meteorite provides two commands: `mrt` and `meteorite` (the latter was added to avoid naming conflict with Microsoft Malicious Software Removal Tool on Windows), which can be used to add and install smart packages from atmosphere.
+These commands are absolutely identical, but if you're going to call Meteorite from your scripts, you'd better use `meteorite`, as it works both on Windows and Linux.

 ``` sh
 # Create an app based on Meteor's devel branch.